When You’re Triggered: The STAMP Protocol

 Maybe you get loud the second you feel cornered.

 Maybe you disappear emotionally.
 Maybe you start apologizing before you even know what you did wrong.
-Maybe you feel a small shift in tone and your whole body starts bracing like something bigger is coming.
+Maybe a shift in tone hits your body like proof that something bigger is coming.

 Embarrassed by it.